MarjanNobakht2017/Contract-Conditions-Extraction-and-Verification/README.md

 ## Usage

 1. **Access the Interface:**
-   - Open your web browser and navigate to `http://localhost:5000`.
+   - Open your web browser and navigate to `https://pristine-badlands-91837-8a3526ef12a6.herokuapp.com`.
+   - Note: Due to limitations of Heroku and the time taken by OpenAI's API to process requests, completing the task might take some time.
+Please be patient while the system processes the contract and tasks.

 2. **Upload Contract:**
    - Upload the contract text file containing the terms and conditions.